African Safari Tours, Best Vacation Holidays 2020

 It is from this park that you get the opportunity to have the best views of Africa’s majestic highest mountain, Mt Kilimanjaro (5895m high) across the border in Tanzania.
 You will be able to come close to the largest tuskers in Africa, the elephants at Amboseli national park.
 These great animals coupled with the snow capped Kilimanjaro in the background gives off such a signature image of the ultimate African safari.

-Masai Mara national reserve
+Masai Mara national Park Safari Kenya

 The rich grasslands of Masai Mara are arguably the greatest wildlife show on earth especially from mid June to October annually.
 The reserve in the southwest of the country draws zebra, wildebeests and other iconic herbivores as they battle for survival with Africa’s Kenya safari predators.
 This brings intense drama as cheetahs accelerate across the fields, lions stalking hungrily through the grass as the crocodiles lie in wait in the shallows waiting for the wildebeest to venture into their territory.